JPEG Compressor

 Guaranteed Smaller Output

-When compressing in the same format (JPEG to JPEG, PNG to PNG), our progressive fallback system guarantees the output is always smaller than the original.
-If the initial compression does not reduce the size, the tool automatically tries lower quality levels until it finds one that works.
-You will never get a larger file back when keeping the same format.
-Note: when converting between formats (for example PNG to JPEG), the output size depends on the format characteristics and may occasionally be larger than the original.
+When compressing in the same format (JPEG to JPEG, PNG to PNG), a progressive fallback system guarantees the output is always smaller than the input.
+If the initial compression at your chosen quality level does not reduce file size, the algorithm automatically steps down in quality until a reduction is achieved.
+You will never receive a larger file back when keeping the same format.
+Note: cross-format conversion (e.g., PNG to JPEG) may produce different size characteristics due to format differences between lossless and lossy encoding.

 JPEG Quality Guide: Choose the Right Setting